Jarcos09/MLops_E38_F2/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── MLFlow/DVC   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes MLFlow/DVC a Python module
+    ├── __init__.py            <- Makes r a Python module
     │
+    ├── config
+    │   ├── __init__.py
-    ├── config.py               <- Store useful variables and configuration
+    │   └── config.py          <- Store useful variables and configuration
     │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
     │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
+    │   ├── dataset.py         <- Scripts to download or generate data
-    │   └── train.py            <- Code to train models
+    │   └── features.py        <- Code to create features for modeling
     │
+    └── modeling
+        ├── __init__.py
+        ├── predict.py         <- Code to run model inference with trained models
+        ├── train.py           <- Code to train models
         └── plots.py           <- Code to create visualizations
 ```

 --------